 H-2B visa-holders will have to leave the U.S. if they lose their job.

 Call a Nevada immigration attorney...

-If you are seeking an employment visa in Nevada, contact our Las Vegas immigration law attorneys at 702-DEFENSE (702-333-3673) for a FREE meeting.
+If you are seeking an employment visa in Nevada, contact our Las Vegas immigration law attorneys at 702-DEFENSE (702-333-3673) to schedule a meeting.
 We will guide you through the process to maximize your chances or working in the U.S.